Transfer Student Advising

 - Important information about the academic calendar, transfer orientation, and billing, etc.

-Transfer orientation is designed to welcome you to the College; introduce you to the advising process at Fisher; make you aware of important resources and activities; and review parking, dining services, Blackboard, and email access.
+We can’t wait to meet you and welcome you into the Fisher family.
+Transfer Orientation is a great time before classes to do just that!
+The program is designed to welcome you to the College; introduce you to the advising process; make you aware of important resources and activities; and review parking, dining services, Blackboard, and email access.

 Notable Transfer Policies